This article is filled with ideas for Southern native gardens (plant profiles! nurseries! online sellers!)

 Why plant native in the South?

-Planting native plants ensures the plants can thrive in the heat, weather, and water of the South while saving time (and money!), especially when compared to lawns.
+Planting native plants ensures the plants can thrive in the South’s heat, weather, and water while saving time (and money), especially when compared to lawns.
+Here are four reasons to plant native:

-Native plants are the plants that have existed in their home area for thousands of years.
+Native plants have existed in their home area for thousands of years.
 They have seen every drought, hurricane, or rainstorm in their area and thrived.
-Southern native plants are the best plants to grow in all Southern gardens, since they know and love the South.
+Southern native plants are the best plants to grow in all Southern gardens since they know and love the South.

 Because Southern native plants have seen all the weather and soil in the South, they are ready for the natural weather.
-This means that just rainwater should keep them happy once they are established.
+This means that just normal rainfall should keep them happy once established.

 This is a BIG difference from non-native plants, which may need lots of extra watering to get through droughts or southern heat.
 Plant native and save on your water bill.

 Some of our most iconic butterflies—such as Monarchs and Gulf Fritillaries—only lay their eggs on one plant.
 These monogamous plant-butterfly pairings are called host plants.
-Without these native host plants, these butterflies will not survive.
+Without native host plants, iconic North American butterflies will not survive.

 Native Flowers for Southern Gardens